Dr. Gilmer and Mr. Hyde - This American Life

-Dr. Benjamin Gilmer gets a job at a rural clinic.
-He finds out he’s replaced someone — also named Dr. Gilmer — who went to prison after killing his own father.
-But the more Benjamin’s patients talk about the other Dr. Gilmer, the more confused he becomes.
-Everyone loved the old Dr. Gilmer.
+A doctor named Benjamin Gilmer gets a job at a rural clinic in North Carolina.
+He’s replaced another doctor named Gilmer – Dr. Vince Gilmer – who went to prison after killing his own father.
+But the more Benjamin’s patients tell him about the other Dr. Gilmer, the more confused he becomes.
+Everyone loved Vince Gilmer.
 So Benjamin starts digging around, trying to understand how a good man can seemingly turn bad.
+Sarah Koeing reports.

 Prologue